kirimaru-jp/HMM_narwhal/README.md

 Files "drawing.R" provides plotting functions for the main R file.

 2 packages mt_1.0.tar.gz and plosM1_1.0.tar.gz are written in C++ (with Rcpp) to support fast computation in the analysis.
+The package mt_1.0.tar.gz runs > 100 times faster than diveMove package for extracting dives, thanks to Rcpp.